Julia Ogden

 Recommended

-Stella & Chewy’s dry cat food receives the Cat Food Advisor rating, 4.5-stars.
+Stella & Chewy’s dry product range is made of six recipes which all receive the Cat Food Advisor rating, 4.5-stars.

 It is formulated to meet the nutritional levels established by the AAFCO cat food nutrient profiles for all life stages.